chopicalqui/KaliIntelligenceSuite/README.md

      ```bash
      # add network 0.0.0.0/0 to workspace example and set the scope to all (default)
-     $ docker exec -it kaliintelsuite exec kismanage network -w example -a 0.0.0.0/0
+     docker exec -it kaliintelsuite kismanage network -w example -a 0.0.0.0/0
      ```